An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Proof of Theorem

-\textbf{Step 2:} Let $\cR_{k,n}(\cG^\0) $ be the set of nodes that receive at least $k$ out of the $n$ packets from the origin when probabilistic forwarding is carried out on $\cG^\0$.
-From assumption \ref{assump:in_inf}, we have that
+\textbf{Step 3:} Let $\cR_{k,n}(\cG) $ be the set of nodes that receive at least $k$ out of the $n$ packets from the origin when probabilistic forwarding is carried out on $\cG$.
+Using arguments similar to those of Theorem \ref{thm:rgg_out_recs} for nodes without $\G_m$-conduits, we have that

-\textbf{Step 3:} For $T \subseteq [n]$, let $A_T^{ext}$ be the event that the origin is present in exactly the IECs indexed by $T$.
+\textbf{Step 4:} For $T \subseteq [n]$, let $A_T^{\text{ext}}$ be the event that the origin is present in exactly the IECs indexed by $T$.
 Conditioning on the event $A_T^{\text{ext}}$, we obtain

-If $|T| < k$, then the nodes of $\cR_{k,n}(\cG^\0) $ within $\G_m$ must reside in finite clusters whose fraction vanishes in the limit of large $m$.
+If $|T| < k$, then the nodes of $\cR_{k,n}(\cG) $ within $\G_m$ must reside in finite clusters whose fraction vanishes in the limit of large $m$.
 If $|T|\geq k$, then it is only the nodes which are within at least $k$ IECs among those packet transmissions which are indexed by $T$, that contribute towards the expectation.
 Denote such nodes by $\cR_{k,T}$.
-The remaining nodes of $\cR_{k,n}(\cG^\0) $ within $\G_m$, must be in at least one finite cluster and hence their fraction vanishes in the limit.
-Thus,
+The remaining nodes of $\cR_{k,n}(\cG) $ within $\G_m$, must be in at least one finite cluster and hence their fraction vanishes in the limit.
+Additionally, given $A_T^{\text{ext}}$ for $|T|>0$, the $\0$ must be present in the infinite cluster of the underlying graph i.e., $\1_A=1$.
+Putting all these together, we obtain

-\textbf{Step 4:} Define $\mathbf{O}$ to be the event that the origin has mark $1$ in all the $n$ packet transmissions.
+\textbf{Step 5:} Define $\mathbf{O}$ to be the event that the origin has mark $1$ in all the $n$ packet transmissions.
 The expectation on the RHS in the above equation can be written as

 $\cR_{k,T}$ is independent of the packet transmissions which are not in $T$.
 The event $\mathbf{O}$ can be thus restricted to only those indices in $T$.
 However, the conditioning event $A_T^{\text{ext}} \cap \mathbf{O}$ is then the event that $\0$ is in the infinite cluster $C^+$ in the packet transmissions indexed by $T$.
 Call this event $A_T^+$.
 We then have